FREE Shipping on orders over $899

 There are two types of sinusitis, which are determined by the duration of the disease and its symptoms:

-• Acute sinusitis : its duration is less than 12 weeks.
-It is a very common pathology and a prevalence is estimated between 6 and 15%.
-Caused mainly by viral infections and sometimes known as the common cold.
-It is more common in winter times.
+• Acute sinusitis : It lasts less than 12 weeks.
+It is a very common condition, with an estimated prevalence of 6% to 15%.
+It is primarily caused by viral infections and is sometimes known as the common cold.
+It is more common during the winter.

-It is estimated that 0.5 and 2% of these acute viral rhinosinusitis will become bacterial, then characterized by the presence of purulent mucus, fever, intense unilateral pain, worsening after the start of recovery.
-In these cases the use of systemic antibiotics is indicated.
+It is estimated that 0.5% to 2% of these acute viral rhinosinusitis cases will progress to bacterial infection, characterized by purulent mucus, fever, severe unilateral pain, and worsening after the onset of recovery.
+In these cases, the use of systemic antibiotics is indicated.

 Symptoms of sinusitis

-In the acute form of sinusitis, there is facial pain, pressure, nasal obstruction, rhinorrhea (a heavy flow of nasal mucus), decreased sense of smell, and cough.
-Fever, shortness of breath, fatigue and dental pain may also appear.
+In the acute form of sinusitis, facial pain, pressure, nasal obstruction, rhinorrhea (a profuse flow of nasal mucus), decreased sense of smell, and cough may also occur.
+Fever, shortness of breath, fatigue, and toothache may also occur.

-In chronic sinusitis there may be: facial pain, a sensation of facial pressure, nasal congestion, nasal obstruction, thick rhinorrhea, posterior rhinorrhea and the presence of pus in the nasal cavity.
+Chronic sinusitis may present with: facial pain, a sensation of facial pressure, nasosinusal congestion, nasal obstruction, thick rhinorrhea, posterior rhinorrhea, and the presence of pus in the nasal cavity.

-Sometimes it can also present fever and can cause headache, difficulty breathing and fatigue.
-Symptoms may persist for twelve weeks or more.
+Occasionally, fever may also occur, leading to headache, shortness of breath, and fatigue.
+Symptoms may persist for 12 weeks or more.

 The most common symptoms are: